 - External rotation of the hip during hip abduction.

-Looking at the above function, you can see how they related, or can be compared to, the rotator cuff of the shoulder.
+Looking at the above function, you can see how they relate or can be compared to the shoulder rotator cuff.

 - Shoulder abduction of the humerus – supraspinatus.